10 Best Single-board Computer Operating Systems

 If I compare to Raspbian (Pi’s official OS), DietPi is a lightweight OS that’s highly optimized to use CPU and RAM efficiently, thus offers a fast experience.
 Its interface is simple like Raspbian but the software is far easy to install and run, letting you customize every option as you want.
 Moreover, you can promptly backup and restore your DietPi system.

 DietPi’s images are 3x lighter than Raspbian Lite, allowing you to use small-sized cards and get maximum performance on your device.
 It even offers a DietPi-Process tool that lets you set the priority levels of the installed software, allowing you to prioritize and boost your apps.
-Last but not the least, DietPi is highly configurable to run it your way.
+Last but not least, DietPi is highly configurable to run it your way.

 Download | Supported devices: Tinker Board, OrangePi, Raspberry Pi and more